jasonli0616/revcolorsensor/README.md

 sudo pigpiod
 ```

-or, run this *once* and it will do it automatically on boot:
+or, run this *once* and it will do it automatically on boot each time:

 ```
 sudo systemctl enable pigpiod